Marie Hall Jones Ancient Forest Preserve

 Location and Access

-The Marie Hall Jones Ancient Forest Preserve is a 190-acre property in Doddridge County, which will be open to the public as a nature preserve in the near future, after parking and access have been developed.
+The Marie Hall Jones Ancient Forest Preserve is a 172-acre property in Doddridge County, which is opened to the public as a nature preserve for hiking and nature study during daylight hours.

 Who was Marie Hall Jones?